 This course is a practice elective.
 The purpose of this course is to provide students with exposure to and an opportunity to develop knowledge and skills in using play therapy with individuals, families and groups in diverse settings.
 Students will become familiar with various theoretical practice models and learn to apply those models with children experiencing a variety of problems across diverse populations.
 This course will expose the student to basic knowledge about play therapy as a component of services to children, including in mental health, child welfare, health and community based settings.

-Conflict is an inevitable and ubiquitous phenomenon that can be either constructive or destructive.
+This course explores the rapidly expanding literature in the field of trauma and delineates its common concerns and practice guidelines.
+This course will provide students an overview of adverse childhood experiences and school-based trauma-informed approaches to interventions that treat trauma using the social ecological model.
 In this course, the causes and dynamics of conflict as well as ways to transform conflict into a constructive force in a school setting will be explored.
-This interactive course focuses on the development of school-based conflict transformation skills, with primary emphasis given to mediation and Life Space Crisis Intervention.
+In this interactive course students will demonstrate trauma-informed school mental heath treatment interventions on the development of school-based conflict transformation skills, with primary emphasis given to mediation, restorative practices and Life Space Crisis Intervention.

 Independent Study [Course] (1 - 3)